-In the above regression, unigram predictability was estimated from a count-based $n$-gram model with Laplace smoothing ($N$ = 14116), also trained on the CANDOR corpus to ensure consistency.
-We then generate a variant of this model with relative backward predictability (model 1a) and another with conditional PMI (model 1b).
-Since relative backward predictability is a linear combination of forward and backward predictability (see Eq. \ref{eq:relBw}), the explanatory power of this model is, in principle, expected to be equivalent to that of a model with unmodified backward predictability, despite numerical differences in coefficient values \citep{freedman2009statistical}\footnote{This was confirmed empirically by fitting regression models backward and relative predictability and comparing their goodness of fit.}.
-Therefore, we do not consider a variant of the baseline model with unmodified backward predictability.
-However, see Appendix~\ref{app: study1-model-comp} for a complete comparison between models with unmodified backward predictability, relative backward predictability, unconditional PMI, and conditional PMI.
+We then generate two variants of this model with future context predictability: one including relative backward predictability (Model 1a) and another including conditional PMI (Model 1b).
+Since relative backward predictability is a linear combination of forward and backward predictability (see Eq. \ref{eq:relBw}), the explanatory power of this model is exactly equivalent to that of a model with unmodified backward predictability, despite differences in coefficient values \citep{freedman2009statistical}.\footnote{This was confirmed empirically by fitting regression models with backward and relative backward predictability as predictors and comparing their goodness of fit.} Therefore, we do not consider a variant of the baseline model with unmodified backward predictability.
+However, see Appendix~\ref{app:study1-model-comps} for a complete comparison between models with unmodified backward predictability, relative backward predictability, unconditional PMI, and conditional PMI.